A four-word ode to grumpiness and grass turned into an enduring national punchline

 By the ’90s, the internet had hit its stride, and what better way for a new, rebellious generation of young people to celebrate their presence than to officially ridicule all things old and grumpy, elevating the lawn exchange to a ubiquitous meme?
 What was becoming a symbol of generational clash not only spawned an assortment of online products, including yard signs, T-shirts, coffee mugs and towels, but its growing online presence helped it work its way into politics.

-“The Simpsons” creator Matt Groening unwittingly embedded Grumpy into the political arena when he decided to add a cartoon version of President George H.W.
-Bush to his cast in 1991.
+“The Simpsons” creator Matt Groening unwittingly embedded Grumpy into the political arena in 1991.
+That’s when he decided to add a cartoon version of President George H.W.
+Bush to his cast.
 The juxtaposition of H.W. and the Simpsons milieu and its success in humanizing one of America’s more remote presidents may have helped inspire the “Get Off My Lawn Podcast,” hosted by far-right Canadian commentator Gavin McInnis, and “Hey, Get Off My Lawn!!!,” a Sirius/PRX “reality radio” show hosted by stand-up comic Bryan Cox.